andriyDev/BPScript/CFG.md

 Here I am defining the CFG of the scripting language.
 This will evolve as more of the scripting language is developed.
 Ideally, this would be an LL(1) CFG, but I need to learn more to find out how to do that.

+The Bison file for the CFG can be found in [bisoncfg.y](https://github.com/andriyDev/BPScript/blob/master/bisoncfg.y)

 ## Terminals

 * eps - Epsilon.
 No tokens are read